MINI Convertible review

 More reviews

-You can only choose the MINI Convertible with petrol power – there's a 134bhp 1.5-litre Cooper, the quick 176bhp 2.0-litre Cooper S and an even more rapid 228bhp John Cooper Works version to choose from.
+The MINI Convertible is almost exclusively offered with petrol power – there's a 134bhp 1.5-litre Cooper, the quick 176bhp 2.0-litre Cooper S and an even more rapid 228bhp John Cooper Works version to choose from.
 A six-speed manual gearbox is standard, or there's a dual-clutch (DCT) automatic gearbox.
 The automatic is mostly smooth at slow speeds and when you’re driving the car enthusiastically, which is exactly what the car tempts you to do.
 Straight-line speed aside, MINI has done a great job of transferring the fun handling and dynamics of the hatchback to the Convertible, despite the compromise entailed by removing the fixed roof.

-Cooper and Cooper S engines give you the choice of three trim levels.
+Cooper and Cooper S engines give you the choice of several trim levels and special editions.
 Entry-level Classic is well equipped, incorporating features from the former Pepper and Chili option packs.
 There's a multi-function steering wheel and standard 8.8-inch colour touchscreen for the infotainment system, as well as air-conditioning, automatic LED headlights, rain-sensing wipers and projectors that light the ground with a MINI emblem when you open the door.

-If the Classic is a bit mundane for you, the Sport and Exclusive offer two alternative takes on the MINI identity for a bit extra.
-Sport is the more aggressive-looking, with the same bodykit and badges as the John Cooper Works model and an interior to match, while Exclusive forgoes the sporty look in favour of a leather interior, classy chrome exterior highlights and more reserved-looking alloy wheels.
-New for 2022 is a Resolute special edition with bronze detailing inside and out.
+If the Classic is a bit mundane for you, Sport adds black wheels and JCW styling add-ons, while the Exclusive offers an alternative take on the MINI identity for a bit extra.
+It sports a leather interior, classy chrome exterior highlights and Union Jack-styled alloy wheels.
+New for 2022 was a Resolute special edition with bronze detailing inside and out.
 As ever, there's a long and tempting options list, but the price can quickly escalate if you get carried away.

-The MINI Convertible hasn’t featured individually in our Driver Power owner satisfaction surveys of cars currently on sale in the UK, but in our 2018 survey 10.3% of owners of the mechanically identical MINI hatchback reported at least one fault in the first year.
-MINI as a brand seems to have work to do, though, coming 19th out of 29 brands in 2021.
+The MINI Convertible hasn’t featured individually in our Driver Power owner satisfaction surveys of cars currently on sale in the UK, but in our 2022 survey the near-identical MINI Hatch came an impressive 11th out of the top 75 cars.
+MINI as a brand is clearly doing something right, improving from 19th to ninth out of 29 brands in 2022, compared with the year before.
 While the Convertible hasn’t been crash-tested itself, the hatchback it’s based on was awarded four stars for safety by Euro NCAP.